johandersson/pyDGTGTD/README.md

 A GTD® (Getting Things Done®) task management application for desktop with data sync support for DGT GTD Android app.

+**This is a fork of [wxGTD by Karol Będkowski](https://github.com/KarolBedkowski/wxgtd), updated for Python 3 and wxPython 4.x compatibility.**

 ## About

 wxGTD is a desktop application for managing tasks following the GTD® methodology.
 This Python 3 version includes: